MightyPancake/pancake/about.md

 # Support

-If you want to help this me with this project you can either drop me some coins or just, as mentioned above, expand the pancake and propose a new addition or improvement to pancake on [GitHub](https://github.com/MightyPancake/pancake)!
+If you want to help me this on this project you can either drop me some coins or just expand the pancake and propose a new addition or improvement to pancake on [GitHub](https://github.com/MightyPancake/pancake)!